suyantuladhar12/MIS-project/README.md

 Project 1.
 OpenWeatherMap

-Fetch Data Using an API
+Fetch WeatherData Using an API
 1. Write a Python script to fetch recent weather data for your city using the OpenWeatherMap API.
 	- Use the API endpoint: https://api.openweathermap.org/data/2.5/weather
 	- Parameters: q=<city_name>, appid=<api_key>.